 - You need to download and install the software.

 - Then load MP4 files to the program, and click on Add Video button to import MP4 files.
-Or you can directly drag and drop them to the program.
+Or you can directly drag and drop them into the program.

 - Next, you should choose the output format, i.e MOV, MPEG2, or WMV.